 Before you tow anything, there are a few simple checks that should always be part of your routine.
 Make sure your trailer plug is properly connected, the safety chains are crossed over and securely fastened, and the tow coupling is locked in tight.

 Test the handbrake, pump the brakes on your car and turn on the indicators a few times to check the lights, and give the tyres a once-over, ensuring they're inflated to the correct pressure, have sufficient tread depth, and don't have any perishing or damage to the tyre walls.
-For more info on tyre pressure and care, read our recent guide on how often you should check your trailer tyre pressure.
+For more info on tyre pressure and care, read our guide on how often you should check your trailer tyre pressure.

 These checks only take a couple of minutes and are the easiest and most effective form of maintenance you'll ever do.
 They let you spot worn tyres, loose chains, or dodgy plugs early and allow you to fix them before they become a roadside nightmare.